sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-voice-avd.md

 # Use Azure Virtual Desktop to access voice channel

-You can configure the Microsoft Remote Desktop client in your agents' remote desktops.
-This enables agents to connect to the voice channel using the Azure Virtual Desktop.
+You can configure the Microsoft Remote Desktop client to enable agents to connect to the voice channel using the Azure Virtual Desktop.

 ## Prerequisites